Fort Pierce Bombers

 The Fort Pierce Bombers were a professional minor league baseball team based in Fort Pierce, Florida from 1940 until 1942.
-The clubs played in the Class-D Florida East Coast League.
+The club played in the Class-D Florida East Coast League.
 The league and the team both shut their doors, along with many other minor leagues, a few months after the United States entered World War II, and, despite the postwar baseball boom, they were not revived.